ckapucu/fullstack-home-credit-default-risk-prediction/README.md

 Thanks to Ayşe Teğen, Semih Uslu, Simge Ilgım Horat and Züleyha Koç.
 This is teamwork.
 Home credit default risk dataset consists of several data tables in CSV format.

-In the workload, I took the responsibility of studying the previous applications data table and converting the final ensemble model (LightGBM + CatBoost) into a full-stack web application.
+In the workload, I took the responsibility of `studying the previous applications data table` and `converting the final ensemble model (LightGBM + CatBoost) into a full-stack web application`.

 The content will be uploaded soon.